 There are also so many different flavor combinations and topping ideas that you could almost eat a different variation of overnight oats 365 days a year!

 Today we’re sharing 8 of our favorite overnight oat recipes + the down low on this magical breakfast in general.
 We get so many comments and questions about our overnight oats that we thought we’d lay it all out in one post.

 First things first.
-What is overnight oats and why are you obsessed?
+What are overnight oats and why are you obsessed?
 Overnight oats are essentially raw soaked oatmeal.
-Instead of having to cook your oats, you can actually eat them raw by soaking them in milk for at least 2 hours or over night.
+Instead of having to cook your oats, you can actually eat them raw by soaking them in milk for at least 2 hours or overnight.
 Our classic overnight oats recipe also includes a few other staple ingredients.

 - Chia seeds: Chia seeds are not only a great source of antioxidants, fiber, and omega-3’s, but they help thicken your overnight oats and make them extremely creamy and satisfying.

 - Greek yogurt: Greek yogurt is such an amazing, tangy add-in for overnight oats that really enhances the flavor and makes them extra creamy.
 Oh, and it’s a great post of extra protein.

 - Vanilla extract: You can’t go wrong with vanilla.
 We almost always add a teaspoon of vanilla extract to all overnight oatmeal recipes!